brito-rafa/k8s-webhooks/examples-for-projectvelero/case-d/README.md

 ## Coding and Scaffolding

-### Source Cluster: See Case A Source cluster
+### Source Cluster: See Case B Source cluster

-They are the same steps case a source cluster.
+They are the same steps case b source cluster.
 No need to reproduce here.

 ### Target Cluster